bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

 #### Hours and Exhibition Details

-_Building Blocks: Boston Stories from Urban Atlases_ is open **Tuesdays, Thursdays, Fridays, and Saturdays from 11 am-5 pm, Wednesdays from 1-7 pm, and Sundays from 1-5pm.
+_Building Blocks_ is open **Tuesdays, Thursdays, Fridays, and Saturdays from 11 am-5 pm, Wednesdays from 1-7 pm, and Sundays from 1-5pm.
 Admission is free.** Guided tours are available at all times by request.

 * More information on the exhibition, including directions, access and visitor requirements can be found at [leventhalmap.org/exhibitions](https://leventhalmap.org/exhibtions).
 * An updated calendar of events and programs associated with _Building Blocks_ can be found at [leventhalmap.org/event](https://leventhalmap.org/event).